Efficient Parallel Split Learning over Resource-constrained Wireless Edge Networks: Simulation Results

 In this subsection, we evaluate the effectiveness of the tailored resource management and layer split strategy in terms of per-round latency.
 We compare the proposed resource management strategy with four baselines listed below to assess its benefits:

-\begin{itemize} \item \textbf{Baseline a):} The received signal strength (RSS)-based subchannel allocation approach is adopted, which allocates each subchannel to the client device with the highest RSS in this subchannel.
-The transmit PSD is set uniformly among client devices and subchannels while the cut layer is randomly selected. \item \textbf{Baseline b):} The proposed greedy subchannel allocation approach and power control scheme depicted in Section~\ref{Solution_Approach} are adopted.
+\begin{itemize} \item \textbf{Baseline a):} The received signal strength (RSS)-based subchannel allocation approach is adopted, which allocates each subchannel to the edge device with the highest RSS in this subchannel.
+The transmit PSD is set uniformly among edge devices and subchannels while the cut layer is randomly selected. \item \textbf{Baseline b):} The proposed greedy subchannel allocation approach and power control scheme depicted in Section~\ref{Solution_Approach} are adopted.
 The cut layer is randomly selected. \item \textbf{Baseline c):} The RSS-based subchannel allocation approach, the proposed cut layer selection strategy and power control scheme are adopted. \item \textbf{Baseline d):} The proposed greedy subchannel allocation approach and cut layer selection strategy are adopted.
-The transmit PSD is set uniformly among client devices and subchannels. \end{itemize}
+The transmit PSD is set uniformly among edge devices and subchannels. \end{itemize}

 Fig.~\ref{different_subnum_1} shows the performance for per-round latency versus the total bandwidth.
-It is seen that the training latency decreases as the total bandwidth grows.
-The reason is that increasing total bandwidth results in higher uplink and downlink transmission rates between client devices and the server.
+The comparison between the proposed solution and the baseline a) reveals that the proposed resource management solution can significantly reduces training latency by approximately 50 \% compared to counterpart without optimization.
+It is also seen that the training latency decreases as the total bandwidth grows.
+The reason is that increasing total bandwidth results in higher uplink and downlink transmission rates between edge devices and the server.
 The reduction in training latency achieved by power control becomes slow as the total bandwidth increases due to the considerable decrease in data exchange latency.
-In this case, the per-round latency is primarily determined by the computing latency of the client devices and the server.
+In this case, the per-round latency is primarily determined by the computing latency of the edge devices and the server.
 The performance gap between baseline c) and proposed solution is widened with larger total bandwidth, due to that the proposed greedy subchannel allocation approach gives priority to reducing the latency of the straggler.
-Moreover, we observe that optimizing cut layer selection leads to considerably greater reduction in training latency than optimizing subchannel allocation and power control.
+Moreover, we observe that optimizing cut layer selection leads to considerable reduction in training latency, which demonstrates the significance of taking cut layer selection into the optimization for SL.